Company Seven.

 and

-• Complete Telescope - as above but with Mounting Collar, 2" Everbrite Diagonal, 2" to 1.25" Reducer, and TeleVue 20mm Plossl eyepiece.
+• Complete Telescope - as above but with the TeleVue Mounting Collar, 2" Everbrite Mirror Diagonal, 2" to 1.25" Reducer, and TeleVue 20mm Plossl eyepiece.

-Customers who own no telescope accessories usually should buy the entire complete telescope package since it is usually not cost effective to buy all other accessories "Ala Carte".
+Company Seven advises new customers who own no suitable telescope accessories to buy the latter, the entire complete telescope package since it is usually not cost effective to buy all other accessories "Ala Carte".
 Customers who already own a telescope with accessories, and who are willing to share a diagonal and eyepiece may do well to buy the optical tube only.

 PERFORMANCE